-Dr. Drag and Dr. Yutsis are currently the attending neuropsychologists in the Stanford Concussion Clinic and Stanford Sports Medicine Clinic where they provide concussion services to NCAA and NFL players, amateur athletes, and non-athletes.They have also worked within the Polytrauma Rehabilitation Center at the VA Palo Alto and the Traumatic Brain Injury Clinic at the VA Ann Arbor.
+Dr. Drag and Dr. Yutsis are currently the attending and lead neuropsychologists in the Stanford Concussion Clinic and Stanford Sports Medicine Clinic where they provide concussion services to NCAA and NFL players, amateur athletes, and non-athletes.They have also worked within the Polytrauma Rehabilitation Center at the VA Palo Alto, VA Minneapolis and the Traumatic Brain Injury Clinic at the VA Ann Arbor.

 These brief 60-90 minute evaluations are designed to

 - Assist with decision-making regarding returning to play/school/work